 AKDN / Lucas Cuervo Moura

-The origins of the Aga Khan schools in East Africa go back to the girls' school started in 1905 in Zanzibar by Sir Sultan Mohamed Shah Aga Khan III.
-This was one of the first Aga Khan schools globally.
+The origins of the first Aga Khan schools in East Africa go back to a girls' school started in 1905 in Zanzibar by Sir Sultan Mohamed Shah Aga Khan III.
 During pre-independence East Africa, they were the first to admit students of all faiths, ethnicities and origins.
 Today, their commitment to pluralism is still at the heart of the services on offer.

 The Aga Khan Education Service (AKES), Kenya opened its first school in Mombasa, Kenya in 1918.
-Today, AKES operates five schools across Nairobi, Mombasa, Kisumu and Eldoret.
-They serve over 4,000 students from pre-primary to higher secondary, offering both the Kenyan national curriculum and international curriculum (International Baccalaureate and IGCSE).
-Ninety-seven percent of staff are local and 55 percent are female.
-About 75 percent of school graduates advance to higher education at universities in East Africa and internationally, joining professions including law, banking, medicine and nursing, finance and the NGO sector.
+Today, AKES, Kenya operates five schools across Nairobi, Mombasa, Kisumu and Eldoret.
+They serve over 3,500 students from pre-primary to higher secondary, offering both the Kenya National Curriculum and International Baccalaureate.
+Approximately 75 percent of school graduates advance to higher education at universities in East Africa and internationally, joining professions including law, banking, medicine and nursing, finance and the NGO sector.

-AKES has been implementing Kenya’s Competency Based Curriculum in its national curriculum schools, training AKES and government school teachers in new teaching methods.
-The curriculum was developed by the Kenya Institute of Curriculum Development as part of the country’s curriculum reform which aims to equip learners with the knowledge and skills to thrive in the 21st century.
+AKES, Kenya has been implementing Kenya’s Competency Based Curriculum (CBC) in its national curriculum schools, training its teachers and government school teachers in new teaching methods.
+The curriculum was developed by the Kenya Institute of Curriculum Development as part of the country’s curriculum reform, which aims to equip learners with the knowledge and skills to thrive in the 21st century.

 The Aga Khan Foundation (AKF) has implemented programmes which ensure access to quality education for marginalised children.
 It has supported 995 public primary schools, benefitting over 370,000 pupils and 5,700 teachers and educators in some of the most remote and marginalised parts of the country.